snehasadap/bonbon-website/README.md

      cd bonbon
      npm install
      ```
- 6. For the animations, you will need to install the [AOS](https://github.com/michalsnik/aos) JavaScript library
+ 6. For the animations, you will need to install the [AOS](https://github.com/michalsnik/aos) library
     ```sh
     npm install aos
     ```